-In this episode we cover 4 easy steps that you can take before you decide to buy an inexpensive car or truck on the internet.
+In this episode, we cover 4 easy steps that you can take before you decide to buy an inexpensive car or truck on the internet.
 There are many supposed deals that may exist and these tips are quick basic steps that you can perform to give you an idea if you are truly getting a deal.
-Always remember that ideally you should have the vehicle thoroughly inspected by a certified mechanic of to which will include a more detailed & comprehensive evaluation.
+Always remember that ideally you should have the vehicle thoroughly inspected by a certified mechanic, which will include a more detailed and comprehensive evaluation.

 1. Road Test

-The road test portion is an obvious step to ensuring that your not getting ready to purchase a bank account buster.
-Keep in mind the three areas of steering , stopping and stability.
-During the test drive you are paying particular attention to any noises in the suspension and steering as well as the overall feel of the ride.
+The road test portion is an obvious step to ensuring that you're not getting ready to purchase a bank account buster.
+Keep in mind the three areas of steering, stopping, and stability.
+During the test drive, you are paying particular attention to any noises in the suspension and steering as well as the overall feel of the ride.
 Make sure to drive on somewhat rougher rides and always take a nice drive on the freeway to get a complete feel of the vehicle.